Justices adopt digital-age privacy rules to track cellphones

-WASHINGTON (AP) — The Supreme Court ruled Friday that police generally need a search warrant if they want to track criminal suspects’ movements by collecting information about where they’ve used their cellphones, bolstering privacy interests in the digital age.
+WASHINGTON (AP) — Police generally need a warrant to look at records that reveal where cellphone users have been, the Supreme Court ruled Friday in a big victory for privacy interests in the digital age.

-The justices’ 5-4 decision marks a big change in how police may obtain cellphone tower records, an important tool in criminal investigations.
+The justices’ 5-4 decision marks a big change in how police may obtain information that phone companies collect from the ubiquitous cellphone towers that allow people to make and receive calls, and transmit data.
+The information has become an important tool in criminal investigations.

 Chief Justice John Roberts, joined by the court’s four liberals, said cellphone location information “is detailed, encyclopedic and effortlessly compiled.”
 Roberts wrote that “an individual maintains a legitimate expectation of privacy in the record of his physical movements” as they are captured by cellphone towers.

-He also wrote that police still can respond to an emergency and obtain records without a warrant.

-Justices Anthony Kennedy, Samuel Alito, Clarence Thomas and Neil Gorsuch each wrote dissenting opinions.
-Kennedy wrote that the court’s “new and uncharted course will inhibit law enforcement” and “keep defendants and judges guessing for years to come.”
+But the dissenting conservative justices, Anthony Kennedy, Samuel Alito, Clarence Thomas and Neil Gorsuch, cast doubt on Roberts’ claim that the decision was limited.
+Each wrote a dissenting opinion and Kennedy said in his that the court’s “new and uncharted course will inhibit law enforcement” and “keep defendants and judges guessing for years to come.”

 Roberts does not often line up with his liberal colleagues against a unified front of conservative justices, but digital-age privacy cases can cross ideological lines, as when the court unanimously said in 2014 that a warrant is needed before police can search the cellphone of someone they’ve just arrested.

 The court ruled Friday in the case of Timothy Carpenter, who was sentenced to 116 years in prison for his role in a string of robberies of Radio Shack and T-Mobile stores in Michigan and Ohio.
-Cell tower records that investigators got without a warrant bolstered the case against Carpenter.
+Cell tower records spanning 127 days and that investigators got without a warrant bolstered the case against Carpenter.

-Investigators obtained the cell tower records with a court order that requires a lower standard than the “probable cause” needed to obtain a warrant.
+Investigators obtained the records with a court order that requires a lower standard than the “probable cause” needed for a warrant.
 “Probable cause” requires strong evidence that a person has committed a crime.

 The judge at Carpenter’s trial refused to suppress the records, finding no warrant was needed, and a federal appeals court agreed.
 The Trump administration said the lower court decisions should be upheld.